ParmidaGh/Neural-Image-Compression-with-MLP-Autoencoder/README.md

 Neural image compression provides a data-driven alternative to conventional image compression techniques by learning compact representations of visual information.

 This project develops a lightweight MLP-based autoencoder for grayscale image compression and reconstruction.
-Each \(256 \times 256\) image is partitioned into non-overlapping \(8 \times 8\) blocks, with each block represented as a 64-dimensional normalized grayscale vector.
+Each 256 × 256 image is partitioned into non-overlapping 8 × 8 blocks, with each block represented as a 64-dimensional normalized grayscale vector.
 A single hidden layer acts as the compression bottleneck, while the output layer reconstructs the original block.

 The network is trained using manually implemented forward propagation and backpropagation with sigmoid activation functions.
 Two optimization settings are investigated: standard gradient-based weight updates and momentum-enhanced updates.
 Different hidden-layer sizes are also considered to study the relationship between representation capacity and reconstruction quality.